The Very Best of the Pyrenees

 A Grand Tour of the Pyrenees.
 7 days/7 nights (3 nights in Spain)

-On this itinerary cross frontier tour you will discover the biggest and best scenery in the Pyrenees : the highest peaks, spectacular canyons and grandiose cirques which are World Heritage sites, the miracle that is Lourdes, the highest Observatory in Europe in the clearest of skies...On the map
+Crossing the border into Spain, on this itinerary you will discover the biggest and best scenery in the Pyrenees: the highest peak, spectacular canyons and grandiose cirques which are World Heritage sites, the miracle that is Lourdes, the highest Observatory in Europe in the clearest of skies...On the map

 From 501 € /person Based on 2 persons